eagomez2/upf-smc-speech-enhancement-thesis/README.md

 ```sh
 python score.py <reference_dir> <estimates_dir>
 ```
-As an example, let's asume the prediction of `dataset/example_dataset` are store in `predicted/example_predictions`.
+As an example, let's asume the prediction of `dataset/example_dataset` are stored in `predicted/example_predictions`.
 Then, the command would be:

 ```sh
 python score.py dataset/example_dataset/clean_speech predicted/example_predictions